nucleron/RTE/src/bsp/template/Readme.md

 * YAPLC connector.
 * Retargetable configuration plugin.

+## Connector plugin
+YAPLC connector use serial port to communicate with PLCs.
+We use YaPySerial library for communication as PySerial had problems with Java on Windows(R) host.

+## Configuration plugin
+Configuration plugin parses PLC IO MAP which is given by YAPLC target plugin and generates variables location three.

+PLC IO map files are situated in target dirrectories.
+These files are plain text files which contain IO MAP descriptions for target devices.
+We use pretty simple declarative description language in YAPLC configuration plugin, you may use any current target as a reference to write your own target IO map.

 ## Target plugins
 Target plugins are used to:
 * build softPLCs for YAPLC tagrets,